biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

 - It's only a few drops of blood, but Astrid picks it up in the darkness and calls victory.
 Brago blusters something about first blood meaning injury, not literal just literal blood.
 Fatima agrees,  the sound of steel on steel and heavy breathing resumes.
 - Stell lands a series of blows on Scipian's chest, arms, and leg, but none are deep enough to leave a scar, or call an end to the fight.
 Frustrated, Scipian swings wildly, trying to drive her back against the edge of the boat.
 She dodges backwards and counters, knocking the blade out of his hand.
 It clatters across the floor a few meters away.
 He reaches for her, as if going for a grapple, then punches her wrist at the last moment, throwing her weapon in the other direction.
 - For a moment, silence, as they both calculate their next move - a mad dash back to their weapons, picking them up, and turning around to see Scipian mid-swing.
 She raises her hand to parry but too slow, he swerves the blade towards her and cuts off her hand.
 It falls to the ground, still clutching her sword.
 Bleeding, sweating, panting, Scipian raises his sword into the sky and screams.
+- Brago, unsatisfied with the result of the duel, invokes his right to challange both the champion and their master at the same time.
+He downs Scipian and Astrid, and stands over Astrid gloating.
+Scipian gets up quietly and kills Brago while he's distracted.
+His other attendant tries to run and is also killed, and his body is dumped in the water.
+Brago's body is kept so it can be thrown into the ocean ceremonially.

 ---